kurma-ravi/odoo-postgres-app/README.md

 ## Odoo Application Setup Steps:
 1. Login to your Virtual Machine/Cloud Instance.

      	1.1.
 Vagrant Box login Credentials, if logging in with Virtual box:   root/vagrant

      	1.2.
-Vagrant Box login command, if logging in using localmachine Commandprompt: vagrant ssh
+Vagrant Box login command, if logging in using localmachine Command prompt:   vagrant ssh

 2. Once, you login to the Virtual Machine, RUN the below commands on the terminal of the server to do the INITIAL-SETUP: